dialect-katrineholm/saasify/README.md

   $model = saasify()->module();
   $model = saasify()->plan();

-  //Change the variables using the helper functions
+  //Change the variables using the helper methods
   $model = saasify()->model()->setModel(\App\Model::class)->setMaxCount(100);

-  //Use the save-fuction to save or update a component
+  //Use the save-method to save or update a component
   $plan = saasify()->plan()->setName('foo')->save();

   //use the delete-function to remove component